-The Manager adopts the principle that all Unitholders should be treated fairly and equitably in order to enable them to exercise their ownership rights arising from their unitholdings and have the opportunity to communicate their views on matters affecting MPACT.
+The Manager adopts the principle that all Unitholders should be treated fairly and equitably to enable them to exercise their ownership rights arising from their unitholdings and for them to have the opportunity to communicate their views on matters affecting MPACT.
 The Manager provides Unitholders with regular, balanced and understandable assessment of MPACT's performance, position and prospects.